Mother’s Day will be here soon and I want to tell you a story about my mom, but before I tell the story, here’s a little introduction.

 - 3 packages (10 ounces each) frozen peaches or 4 cups mashed, fresh sweetened peaches

 - 1 tablespoon vanilla

-Combine eggs, sugar and salt; gradually stir in scalded milk.
-Cook on low heat, stirring constantly, until mixture thickens or coats spoon (about 20 minutes).
+Combine eggs, sugar, and salt; gradually stir in scalded milk.
+Cook on low heat, stirring constantly until mixture thickens or coats spoon (about 20 minutes).
 Chill thoroughly.
 Add vanilla, evaporated and condensed milk; mix well.
 Stir in peaches.
-Freeze in electric ice cream freezer (about 25 minutes).
+Freeze in an electric ice cream freezer (about 25 minutes).
 Yield: 1 gallon.